-Skillsoft is the entity that is the controller and responsible for the contact information we collect in connection with our marketing initiatives and employment opportunities that often originate with our websites located at Skillsoft.com, SumTotalSystems.com, and Vodeclic.com.
+Skillsoft is the entity that is the controller of, and responsible for, the contact information we collect in connection with our marketing initiatives and employment opportunities that often originate with our website located at Skillsoft.com.

 We have appointed a data protection officer (“DPO”) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice or would like to exercise your rights in your personal data, please fill-out our form or contact our DPO using the details set out below.

-Your use of the products and services of Skillsoft, SumTotal, and Vodeclic (“Skillsoft Business Services”) is administered by your employer pursuant to a business-to-business (“B2B”) license agreement between Skillsoft and your employer.
+Your use of the products and services of Skillsoft (“Skillsoft Business Services”) is administered by your employer pursuant to a business-to-business (“B2B”) contract between Skillsoft and your employer.